johnphealipto/johnphealipto/README.md

 A self-taught Frontend Web Developer from Nigeria :nigeria:

-- 🔭 I’m currently working on my first React.js project <a href="https://github.com/johnphealipto/outcess-loan-manager">Outcess Loan Manager</a>
 - 🌱 I’m currently learning React.js
+- 🔭 Also working on my first React.js project <a href="https://github.com/johnphealipto/outcess-loan-manager">Outcess Loan Manager</a>
 - 📫 How to reach me: johnadibe450@gmail.com